-Face to Face tutor facilitation, questionnaires, scenarios for breakout groups, questioning and participation, frameworks for group work and end of session assessment.
+Live tutor facilitation, polls and questionnaires, scenarios for breakout groups, questioning and participation and end of session assessment.

 This course has been developed and mapped to current occupational standards, qualification frameworks and the following documents and resources:

 - The Core Capabilities Framework for Supporting Autistic People Tier 1 - Domain A. Understanding Autism Capability 1 Tier 1 - Advanced Clinical Practice Capabilities framework when working with people who have a learning disability and/or autism - 'Right to be heard' DHSE 2019 - The Autism Act 2019 - The Mental Capacity Act 2005